Seven famous international films shot in Spain

 The good the bad and the ugly

 When it comes to international film productions shot in Spain, the Western genre is essential.
-The best known is The Good, the Bad, and the Ugly (Sergio Leone, 1968), the third installment of Leone’s dollar trilogy (part one was A Fistful of Dollars, part two was For A Few Dollars More), with Clint Eastwood in the lead role. .
+The best known is The Good, the Bad and the Ugly (Sergio Leone, 1968), the third installment of Leone’s dollar trilogy (part 1 was A Fistful of Dollars, Part 2 was For A Few Dollars More), with Clint Eastwood in the lead role. .
 All three parts of this spaghetti western were filmed in Spain, notably in the deserts of Tabernas and Cabo de Gata in Almería, Santo Domingo de Silos in Burgos and La Pedriza in Madrid.

 Indiana Jones and the Last Crusade